Sunday, December 12, 2010

 - Outdoor furniture, finally selected a affordable yet comfortable outdoor set from Woods and Woods.
 As my balcony is rather big, and have a nice scenary, I wanted to choose a nice outdoor furniture so that I can relax and invite friends over in the balcony.
 It was a 3+1+1 set with a table with a cost of 1850.

-- my wife wanted to get decals (stickers) and we went to United Square twice at least, finally getting some flowers for the electrical cabinet
+- hooks for toilets,- my wife wanted to get decals (stickers) and we went to United Square twice at least, finally getting some flowers for the electrical cabinet

 - choosing paintings - went to Balestier and a few places to look at drawings, finally settle it online